OttosBinaryKnights/GTI/WiSe16:17/Übungsblatt01/übung01.md

 ## 2. Welche Behauptungen über Mengen sind wahr, welche falsch?
 Begründen Sie Ihre Anwort.

 * a) **$\{a,b\}\subseteq \{a,b,\{a,b\}\}$**
-  -> falsch
+  -> wahr, a und b sind als Elemente in der Menge
 * b) **$\{a,b\}\in \{a,b,\{a,b\}\}$**
   -> wahr
 * c) **$\{a,b\}\subseteq 2^{\{a,b,\{a,b\}\}}$**
-  -> falsch, weil Element a,b nicht rechts als Element vorkommt
+  -> falsch, weil Element a,b nicht rechts als Element vorkommt, nur als Menge
   $2^{\{a,b,\{a,b\}\}}= \{\emptyset,\{a\},\{b\},\{\{a,b\}\},\{a,b\},\{a,\{a,b\}\},\{b,\{a,b\}\},\{a,b,\{a,b\}\}\}$
 * d) **$\{\{a,b\}\}\subseteq 2^{\{a,b,\{a,b\}\}}$**
   -> wahr, weil Menge {a,b} als Element rechts vorkommt
 * e) **$\{\{a,b\}\}\in 2^{\{a,b,\{a,b\}\}}$**
   -> wahr
 * f) **$\{a,\{a,b\}\}\subseteq 2^{\{a,b,\{a,b\}\}}$**
-  ->wahr,
+  -> falsch, da a nicht als Element vorhanden ist sondern als Menge

 ---